-Sure, if you’re only emailing one prospect and have the awesome power of the internet at your disposal, you might be able to write an email so personal that the recipient may mistake you for a childhood friend.
+That’s key, because as you and I both know, if you’re sending a prospecting email to just one prospect, you might be able to write an email so personal that the recipient may mistake you for a childhood friend.

 Why Most People Suck At Outreach

-When faced with such a challenge, many of us resort to personalization by way of “referencing.”
+When faced with the challenge of personalizing at scale, many of us resort to referencing.